dinodsaurus/generator-cobe-angular/README.md

 If your favorite feature is missing and you really need Ruby Sass, you can always switch to [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass) and update the `styles` task in `gulpfile.js` accordingly.

+## Project Structure

+    ├── app
+    │   ├── fonts
+    │   ├── img
+    │   ├── js                  - All the javascript is located here │   ├── styles              - All the scss files are here │   ├── config.json         - Environment variables are place here
+    │   ├── favico.ico
+    │   └── index.html          - index files with all the comments which are used by gulp ├── e2e                     - Our protractor end to end tests │   ├── e2e.conf.json       - Configurtion file for protractor
+    │   └── test.e2e.js         - Initial protractor test
+    └── .gitignore              - ignores npm and bower files └── .jshintrc               - initial jshint settings
+    └── gulpfile.js             - all the gulp tasks are defined here └── bower.json              - all the frontend dependencies
+    └── package.json            - all node dependencies
+    └── karma.conf.js           - karma config file

+An example of `app/js` folder structure

+    app
+    ├── main
+    │   ├── controllers
+    │   │   ├── MainController.js
+    │   │   └── MainController.spec.js
+    │   ├── directives
+    │   │   └── TechDirective.js
+    │   ├── services
+    │   └── views
+    │       └── home.html
+    └── app.js

 ## Getting Started